cedx/akismet.js/docs/usage/check_comment.md

 ## Return value
 A `Promise` that resolves with a `CheckResult` value indicating whether the given `Comment` is ham, spam or pervasive spam.

+!!! tip
-> A comment classified as pervasive spam can be safely discarded.
+    A comment classified as pervasive spam can be safely discarded.

 The promise rejects with an `Error` when an issue occurs.
 The error `message` usually includes some debug information, provided by the `X-akismet-debug-help` HTTP header,